Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

-This is what makes the draft format inherently unfair.
-An individual, as in the above example, willing to blow a significant portion of his/her budget to secure Jones -- think of this in serpentine-draft terms as, say, offering a price roughly equivalent to three picks earlier than the No. 1 overall pick in the draft or trading one's first- and second-round picks for the No. 1 overall pick as well as a sixth-rounder -- should be allowed to do so.
-Fantasy football is essentially a player marketplace, and I'm of strong belief that we should allow owners to set the market.
+The truth is that the draft format, while a traditional, simple-to-arrange and quicker (read: less time-consuming) method for player dispersal, is inherently unfair.
+An individual, as in the above example, willing to invest a significant portion of his/her budget in one player -- in serpentine-draft terms, this would be the theoretical equivalent of trading a first- and second-round pick for the No. 1 overall pick and a 10th-rounder -- should be allowed to do so.
+Fantasy football is one, big player marketplace, and I'm of firm belief that a league's managerial corps should set the market.

-Besides, I'm tired of the annual charade of one of my longest-standing home leagues, in which the owner who draws the dreaded 10-spot -- it's a 10-team league -- reacts as if it's some sort of death sentence.
+From my own experience, I find the annual charade in one of my longest-standing home leagues, a 10-team, two-quarterback league, in which the manager who draws the 10-spot groans as if the assignment is some sort of death sentence.

-Fortunately, there's an easy solution to this draft-order conundrum: Have an auction.
+Folks, there's a simple solution to all this: Have an auction.

-Kiss goodbye the aforementioned stress, the difficult choice of when to address your quarterback and tight end positions and the frustration that comes with considering at each pick, "It feels like it's too soon to pick him, but will so-and-so-player-that-I-love make it back to my next pick?"
+Kiss goodbye the stress over your draft position, the difficult choice of when to address your quarterback and tight end positions, the inevitable struggle dealing with the manager who drafts Johnson in the aforementioned example asking you, "So, what's he worth in trade to ya?" (not to mention the headache of your league's other managers fretting over you then making a "fair" trade), and the frustrating thought we often have when calculating each pick, "It feels like it's too soon to pick him this round, but will so-and-so-player-that-I-love make it back to my next pick?"

-In an auction, you can buy any player you want at any time -- open access.
-If you're Jones' biggest fan, well, you can have him, so long as you're willing to pay $1 more than the rest of the room.
-If you want to build a top-heavy, star-studded team featuring Jones, Ezekiel Elliott, Rob Gronkowski and Aaron Rodgers, you can, so long as the combined prices of those four fit within your team's budget.
+In an auction, you can roster any player you want at any time -- equal access to all players.
+If you feel that strongly about David Johnson, OK, then you can have him -- so long as you're willing to pay $1 more than your counterparts might (and you have the requisite funds to do so).
+If you want to build a top-heavy, star-studded team featuring David Johnson, DeAndre Hopkins, Travis Kelce and Aaron Rodgers, you can, so long as the combined prices of those four fit within your team's budget.

 They might be surrounded by nothing but $1, dart-throw types -- this is what we'd call a "stars-'n'-scrubs" strategy -- but this is the one player-dispersal format in which you could make it work.
 Again, open access to all players.